mattvr/syrinj/README.md

 **For injection during runtime:**

 Attach the `InjectorComponent` to any GameObject which contains providers and injectors.
-Set the "ShouldInjectChildren" property in the inspector if you wish to inject children of the GameObject as well.
+Set the `ShouldInjectChildren` property in the inspector if you wish to inject children of the GameObject as well.

 ---